jianiM/Bingo/README.md

 ### Usage

 1. setting the species, root_path and trimmed sequence length in config_init.py, generate residue-level features and contact map for each gene(protein) with well-      pretrained Evolutionary Scale Modeling(esm) method
-   Running:
+   + Running:
-   python create_data.py
+   + python create_data.py
-   Return:
+   + Return:
      a bunch of gene information dictionaries for every gene: {'gene_ensembl':.., 'feature_representation':...,'cmap':...,'target':...} which are stored in the raw   package.

 2. setting the n_splits, pos_samples_path, neg_samples_path and kfold_root_path in config_init.py, split the genes into training set and test set with kfold scheme.
-   Running:
+   + Running:
-   python train_test_splitted_data.py
+   + python train_test_splitted_data.py
-   Return(if n_split was set as 10):
+   + Return(if n_split was set as 10):
      fold0,fold1,...,fold9 packages where each consist of idenpendent training set and test set.

-3. setting the ratio of contact map in config_init.py, transform the protein contact map into graph, and prepare the data format to meet the need of torch geometric. python protein2graph.py
+3. setting the ratio of contact map in config_init.py, transform the protein contact map into graph, and prepare the data format to meet the need of torch geometric.
+   + Running:
+   + python protein2graph.py
-   Return:
+   + Return:
      train.pt and test.pt for each fold , and those train.pt and test.pt meet the demand of torch geometric.

 4. setting the GNN, GAT or GCN, in config_init.py, then train and test model in the train-validation-test scheme under kfold cross validation
-   Running:
+   + Running:
-   python main.py
+   + python main.py